-- Paper Clips - Start the day with 50 paperclips in their right hand pocket.
-Each time they have an ANT, move a paper clip to their left pocket.
-Finish the day by adding up how many paperclips are in their left pocket.
-This will increase their self-awareness.
+- Paper Clips - Start the day with 50 paperclips in your right hand pocket.
+Each time you have an ANT, move a paper clip to your left pocket.
+Finish the day by adding up how many paperclips are in your left pocket.
+This will increase your self-awareness.

-- Wear a wristband - Each time they have an ANT, gently snap the band.
-This physical cue will act as a reminder and will help them become more aware of their ANTs.
+- Wear a wristband - Each time you have an ANT, gently snap the band.
+This physical cue will act as a reminder and will help you become more aware of your ANTs.
 This is a technique that is used by many elite athletes around the world.